surniaulula/wpsso-tune-image-editors/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 2.2.0-rc.1 (2020/04/16)**
+**Version 2.2.0 (2020/04/17)**

 * **New Features**
 	* None.
 * **Improvements**
-	* Updated the reminder notice text to regenerate images after changing the add-on settings.
+	* Updated the reminder notice text to regenerate images after activating the add-on or changing the settings.
 * **Bugfixes**
 	* None.
 * **Developer Notes**